mendix/docs/content/appstore/general/prepare-app-service.md

 ### 2.1 Prerequisites

 Before you become a Marketplace Vendor, there are a few prerequisites to take care of.
 In addition to defining the business case for your app service (including how it will be licensed, priced, and supported), make sure you meet the export control requirements for your product.
-We know export control can be confusing, so if you are still unclear on what you need to do, you can contact our Marketplace Compliance team.
+We know export control can be confusing, so if you are still unclear on what you need to do, you can contact Mendix at *compliance@mendix.com*.

-{{% todo %}}[**How do they contact?
-Cannot include without direct contact info**{{% /todo %}}
+{{% todo %}}[**Is this a working email address that should be shared publicly?**]{{% /todo %}}

 ### 2.2 Creating a Marketplace Vendor Account {#creating-account}